 Skip to main content

-Use Tusk Drift as API tests in your CI/CD pipeline by running your test suite against commits in your pull requests (PRs).
-Tusk Drift Cloud offers storage of these tests alongside an additional layer of intelligence on deviations detected:
+Use Tusk Drift’s API tests in your CI/CD pipeline by running your test suite against commits in your pull requests (PRs).
+Our Cloud offering provides storage of these tests alongside an additional layer of intelligence on deviations detected.
+Key features:

 • Automatic recording of traces based on live traffic in your environment of choice